 If you are unsure whether or not what you are experiencing is normal, you may find it helpful to read more about what constitutes abuse and common warning signs of abuse.
 If you are not uncomfortable labeling what is happening to you abuse, that’s okay too.
 You can take advantage of the resources here without calling what is happening to you abuse if you are not comfortable doing so.

 If you are afraid of your parents, if your home life is full of yelling and stress, if punishments seem capricious and you feel like you are walking on egg shells, if you feel the need to protect your siblings from your parents, it does not matter what you call it, something is wrong.

 2. Reach out to a relative or trusted adult

-If you are being abused or neglected or feel otherwise unsafe or unhappy, please reach out to someone you trust—a friend, a family member, a relative, or some other figure in your life that can help you.
+If you are being abused or feel otherwise unsafe or unhappy, please reach out to someone you trust—a friend, a family member, a relative, or some other figure in your life that can help you.
 When something is wrong in your home environment, having outside adults to support and encourage you is very important.
-You do not need to suffer in silence.
+You should not have to be alone.

-There is additional help available to you as well.
-If you have access to a phone, you may be able report your parents’ abuse to social services.
+If you have access to a phone, you may be able report the way your parents are treating you to social services.
 Reports are anonymous and confidential.
-The phone number for reporting child abuse in your state is listed HERE.
+The phone number for reporting child abuse in your state is listed here.
 If you are unable to find the number or are worried about making such a call, you may be able to receive advice or other help by calling the National Child Abuse Hotline at 1-800-422-4453.
-Finally, you may also want to have a look at the links on our Additional Resources page.

 Reporting your abuse to social services can be a scary and daunting step.
 You may have been taught to fear social services.
 Please understand that it is social services’ job to make sure that children are safe, and that their parents do not hurt them.
 They are trained to work with children and are there to help you.
 Be honest with social workers and other social services personnel about your fears.